NicoleLatifi/refactor-tractor/README.md

 ### Link to app

+### Setup/Install:

+* open your terminal and clone the repo using `git clone git@github.com:NicoleLatifi/refactor-tractor.git`.
+* cd into the repository and open it.
+* from the root of this directory, run `npm install` to download the dependencies.
+* to get dependencies for testing with chai-spies, run `npm install chai-spies`.
+* to launch the application run `npm start` and navigate to `http://localhost:8080/` in your favorite browser.

 ### Wins:

 * utilizing debugger in DevTools rather than console log for troubleshooting problems with the codebase.